shelleyolivia/learn-tutorials/figment-learn/new-pathways/ceramic/ceramic-03-login.md

 * `“@ceramicstudio/idx”: “^0.12.2”`
 * `“dids”: “^2.4.0”`

-# Challenge
+# THIS SECTION NEEDS A HEADING!

 As you probably know authentication allows you to perform extra actions that are not allowed for regular users.
 In Ceramic when you are authenticated, you can perform such actions as updating data associated to your identity as well as creating genesis commits, signed commits, or decrypting data.

 Connecting your Metamask wallet to dApp allows for easy interaction with smart contracts on a given blockchain ie. Ethereum.
 You can make transactions, query the network, all from the context of the account connected with Metamask.
 What if you could associate data like name, avatar, social accounts and also application-specific data to your account?
 In this challenge we will use Ceramic/IDX to log user in using 3ID Connect wallet.

 For keeping information about authenticated user we use React Context API and wrap our application with exposed provider.

 This allows us to keep the state of authenticated user in one place.
 You can see how it is implemented in `components/protocols/ceramic/context/idx.tsx`.

+# 🧑🏼‍💻 Challenge

 {% hint style="tip" %}
 In **`components/protocols/ceramic/context/idx.tsx`**, implement the`login` function.
 {% endhint %}

-**Take a few minutes to figure this out.**

 ```typescript
 const logIn = async (address: string): Promise<string | undefined> => {